lichray/make_array/paper/make_array.md

 ## Changes since N4315

 - Ill-form the program if the input contains `reference_wrapper`.
-- Drop _see below_ in favor of placeholder types in the synopsis.
+- Drop _see below_ in the synopsis.
 - Fix typos and formatting.

 ## Changes since N4065